Histophilus somni: Description

 Prior to 2003 Histophilus somni was considered to be three different species Haemophilus somnus, Histophilus ovis, and Histophilus agni.
-Histophilus somni is a normal part of mucosal microflora in the upper respiratory and genital tract of bovine and ovine animals, yet, under the right conditions is one of multiple bacteria responsible for causing bovine respiratory disease.
+Histophilus somni is a normal part of mucosal microbiota in the upper respiratory and genital tract of bovine and ovine animals, yet, under the right conditions is one of multiple bacteria responsible for causing bovine respiratory disease.
 Under normal conditions BRD complex bacteria symbiotically reside together in biofilm environments.
 The biofilm protects H. somni from harmful substances while allowing co-existence with the host by down regulating virulence factor productions.
 Although H. Somni is known to survive the harsh intracellular environments of host phagocytic cells, the bacteria is considered fragile in the external environment and does not survive well outside of the host.

 Culture and Biochemistry

 Culture and Identification

 Histophilus is a fastidious bacterium and has some special requirements for culturing.
 A differentiating factor between Histophilus somni and the Haemophilus species is that Histophilus species are able to grow in the absence of Factor X (heat stable hemin) and Factor V (NAD) although their growth is increased in the presence of these factors.
 Histophilus grows best on chocolate agar at 37 °C with 5-10% CO_{2} and is unable to grow on MacConkey agar.
 Cultures have been developed in hopes to make culturing Histophilus easier, but trials are usually unsuccessful.
 Histophilus can be grown in Columbia broth or brain heart infusion broth with the supplementation of thiamine monophosphate.
 Culturing in a broth before plate culturing will help isolate Histophilus from other commensal bacteria at the sample site.
 The colonies are quite small and usually only reach a size of 1-2mm.
 When grown on blood agar, Histophilus will have a clear areas around the colonies.
 The dew-drop shaped colonies grown on chocolate agar are tinged yellow which is a distinguishing factor of these colonies.

 Because Histophilus is fragile outside the host, care must be taken when collecting samples for laboratory diagnosis.
 Samples can try out very easily and should be cultured as soon as possible.
 The best storage method for samples to stay viable is for deep freezing below -60 degrees Celsius.

-The best way to identify H. somni is through 16S rDNA PCR amplification.
+The best way to identify H. somni is through 16S rRNA gene PCR amplification.
 Microagglutination assays have been developed for identification in cattle however many animals have positive cross-reactive antibodies without having had the infection.
 Methods have been developed for the differentiation between ovine and bovine strains of H. somni, including restriction enzyme analysis.
 Microscopy can be used for identification when bacteria are stained with fluorescent antibody stain.